Outlier Smoothing with Closed-Form Rotations for W4A4 Large Language Model Quantization: Method

 where $i$ and $j$ are the dimensions where the outlier and minimum value of the current activation $\mathbf{X}$ reside, $\mathbf{P}_{ij}$ is a permutation matrix that locates the outlier into the subspace $\mathbb{R}^{2\times 2}$. $\mathbf{O}\in \mathbb{R}^{(n-2)\times (n-2)}$ is a randomly orthogonalized matrix that preserves metric invariance in high-dimensional subspaces, preventing additional noise from rotational propagation while ensuring Givens rotation acts solely on target dimensions.

-ART smoothes the outlier by computing the locally optimal rotation angle $\theta^*$(see Theorem \ref{the_givens}).
-Crucially, it operates independently of STE and its construction remains fully decoupled from quantization boundary operations, fundamentally avioding the convergence issues to Cayley SGD.
-Moreover, ablation studies confirm this single-pass closed-form solution achieves theoretical optimality.
+ART smooths the selected outlier by computing the closed-form rotation angle $\theta^{*}$ derived in Lemma~\ref{lem:givens-equalization}.
+Unlike learnable rotation methods that rely on STE-based gradients over the orthogonal manifold, ART constructs the rotation directly from activation statistics and does not backpropagate through the quantizer.
+Therefore, it bypasses the instability mechanisms discussed in Section~3.2, including STE-induced discontinuities near quantization boundaries and finite-step Cayley update noise.
+The ablation results further verify that this closed-form smoothing step improves low-bit quantization performance.

-\textbf{Uniformity Rotation Transformation.} Although ART smooths MO, a substantial number of NO \cite{lin2024duquant} persist in LLM activations.
-These outliers exhibit consistent median values across specific feature dimensions and exist in all token sequences \cite{xiao2023smoothquant}.
-We design the URT, which is implemented through two mappings while strictly preserving norm invariance.
+\textbf{Uniformity Rotation Transformation.} Although ART smooths MO, a substantial number of NO \citep{lin2024duquant} persist in LLM activations.
+These outliers exhibit consistent median values across specific feature dimensions and exist in all token sequences \citep{xiao2023smoothquant}.
+We design the URT, which constructs a norm-preserving rotation toward a rank-preserving uniform target.
 Specifically, for a row vector $V$, we aim to construct a rotation matrix $\mathbf{R}^{U}$ such that:

+where $U$ is a norm-preserving uniform target vector constructed from $V$.
+Let $\pi$ sort the entries of $V$ such that